 In Demolition Man (1993), Wesley Snipes (black belt in Shotokan and Haptiko) moved so fast during fight scenes that the filmmakers had to ask him to slow down, or all the cameras would capture – and the audience would see – was a blur.

 19) A Missing Balloon Nearly Killed Mia Wallace

-In Tarantino’s Pulp Fiction (1994), Mia ODs on Vincent’s heroin stash after she mistakes it for cocaine because cocaine is given in a baggie, and heroin is in a balloon.
-Lance warns Vincent of this earlier in the film “I’m outta balloons.
+In Tarantino’s Pulp Fiction (1994), Mia ODs on Vincent’s heroin stash after she mistakes it for cocaine because cocaine is given inside a baggie, and heroin is in a balloon.
+Lance warns Vincent of this earlier within the film “I’m outta balloons.
 Is a baggie alright?”

 Posted by Redditor u/ShaneMP01

 20) Pitt’s Performance In ’12 Monkeys’ Was Partly Due To Nicotine Addiction

 In 12 Monkeys (1995) Director Terry Gilliam was afraid that Brad Pitt wouldn’t be able to pull off the nervous, rapid speech.
 He sent him to a speech coach but in the end, he just took away Pitt’s cigarettes, and Pitt played the part exactly as Gilliam wanted.